COMPONENTS OF OUR GREAT WINDOWS

 Used for new construction.
 A 1 ½” flange running all around the outside jamb of a main frame recessed in about 1 ¼” from the outside leading edge of the main frame.
 This flange is used to screw through and into trimmer studs and sheeting on a wood frame home to anchor the window to the outside of the wall and create a convenient surface to flash around.

 The fixed post in the center of a single slider or single hung window.
 The keeper is mounted on this and is used to securely hold an active sash in place when the sash is closed and locked.
-Our meeting rails come standard with a steel rebar inserted into the vinyl for increased security and protection.
+Our meeting rails come standard with extrude aluminum inserted into the vinyl for increased security and protection.

 A bar or snap in accessory that allows us to connect 2 or more window mainframes together to fill an opening when an opening is too large for one window to fill.
 The mull gives both structural support & a water seal between the windows.

 A U-shaped track that snaps in to the inside of the 2 side jambs of a single hung mainframe.
 It is a track for the tilt latch on the sash to follow as it slides up & down.
-For sliding window the U-shaped track snaps into the head jamb.
+For a sliding window, the U-shaped track snaps into the head jamb.

 A pin attached to a sash that when unlocked from the jamb liner allows a sash to tilt into the room so the outside of the glass can be cleaned without going outside to clean it.
 On sliding windows this feature may not function, depending on whether or not the customers window treatments interfere.